Substate/Substate/README.md

 Substate is a state management library for Swift.

-## 🎚 States
+## 🎚 Models

 ```swift
 import Substate
 ```

 Let’s create a self-contained component.
-Describe the state you need using a simple value type.
+Describe your model using a simple value type.

 ```swift
 struct Counter {